williamapardis/SAGE/README.md

 ## SAGE ELECTRONICS

-- The main SAGE electronics consist of a Red Pitaya FPGA/linux embedded controller, a custom IO PCB, and a custom photodiode detector PCB.
+- The main SAGE electronics consist of a Red Pitaya FPGA/linux embedded controller, a custom IO PCB, a custom photodiode detector PCB, and a BME280 PCB.
+- The Red Pitaya's main fuction is to provide the laser modulation signal and acquire the photodiode signal.
 - The custom IO PCB has the following functions:
   - Power regulation for input voltage (usually 24V), 12V, 5V.
 All are reverse protected to 40V.
 Overcurrent protected.
 Can take input 12.1-50V.
   - Power switching on 8 channels.
 PWM voltage control for each channel.